Nimnamaeus/JavaScript-LMS/README.md

-# Simple JavaScript-Based Learning Management System 📚
+# Simple Learning Management System 📚

-This is a simple Learning Management System (LMS) project built using JavaScript.
+This is a Learning Management System (LMS) project built using JavaScript, Node.js, and MongoDB.
 It enables administrators to create and manage courses and assign them to students.
-Students can log in to view the courses assigned to them.
-All data is stored in the browser's local storage for simplicity. 🖥️📊
+Students can log in to view their assigned courses. 🖥️📊

 ## Features 🌟